ImperialOctopus/worlds-to-follow/docs/01-guide/01-how-to-play.md

 ### Edge

-If you have an edge on a roll, roll an extra d6, and take the highest 2d6 from your pool.
-Multiple edges on the same roll stack.
+If you have an edge on a roll, roll an extra d6 on top of the usual two.
+If you have more than one edge on a roll from different sources, each one gives you an extra d6.
+Keep the highest two d6s from all those that you roll.

 ### Entitlement